top of page

 When being asked this question it is important to talk about times when an idea from you had a positive impact on the company.

-It does not have to be a huge idea but instead focus on maybe 2 or 3 examples when you were innovative in your approach to achieve a target or solve a problem.
+It does not have to be a huge idea; instead, focus on perhaps two or three examples when you were innovative in your approach to achieve a target or solve a problem.

 Remember to use your STAR examples you prepared for the most common competency based questions you would expect to be asked for a particular role.